Harvard Step Test

 disadvantages: Biomechanical characteristics vary between individuals.
 For example, considering that the step height is standard, taller people are at an advantage as it will take less energy to step up onto the step.
 Body weight has also been shown to be a factor.
 Testing large groups with this test will be time consuming.

 comments: The Harvard Step Test was developed by Brouha et al. (1943) in the Harvard Fatigue Laboratories during WWII.
 Some sources suggest a 40 cm high bench, which is not the standard and original bench height.
-Since the original description of this test, there have been variations in the test procedure such as reducing the bench height for female subjects in some research studies.
+Since the original description of this test, there have been variations in the test procedure such as reducing the bench height for female participants in some research studies.
 Also be aware that I have noticed that some websites incorrectly list the formula for the long form without doubling the denominator.
 What is listed here has been confirmed as the correct formula.

 references (in chronological order):